pmenz/pmenz.github.io/_posts/2020-09-10-self_and_my_take_on_it.markdown

-Self is has being one of the topics tha was not as easy topic to learn as others while learning Ruby, the word self in ruby is pretty much a conductor that will give you  back information about the object "itself" and the object that is receiving the message.
+Self is has being one of the topics tha was not as easy to learn as others while learning Ruby, the word self in ruby is pretty much a conductor that will give you  back information about the object "itself" and the object that is receiving the message.
 This is clearly a little confusing and if you are new in thee coding world it will require some extra thinking.
 The first time you will see self (at least for me ) it was while creating a class method, like the next one;

 #### Class method: